ambitioninc/gclient-service-account-auth/docs/quickstart.rst

 Creating an `AuthorizedService` object
 --------------------------------------

-To use the GClient Service Account libary, you must first have a service account set up through Google's Developer Console.
-Before continuing with this quickstart guide, follow Google's documentaiton on `Creating a Service Account`_
+To use the GClient Service Account library, you must first have a service account set up through Google's Developer Console.
+Before continuing with this quickstart guide, follow Google's documentation on `Creating a Service Account`_

 While creating a service account take note of the following: